"Total command of music and instrument with an excellent sense of style and character."

 About Claire

-Ms. Bourg has appeared as a soloist and chamber musician in many of the world’s leading venues throughout the United States and Europe, such as Carnegie Hall, Chicago’s Orchestra Hall, the Kimmel Center, Bremen’s Kleiner Saal, Pritzker Pavilion, Jordan Hall, and the Fryderyk Chopin University Hall in Warsaw.
-Most recently, she was a soloist with the Camerata Bern in Hannover, as part of the Joachim International Violin Competition.
+Renowned violinist Claire Bourg has captivated audiences across the United States and Europe with her performances as both a soloist and chamber musician.
+She has appeared in many prestigious venues including Carnegie Hall, Chicago’s Orchestra Hall, the Kimmel Center, Bremen’s Kleiner Saal, Pritzker Pavilion, Jordan Hall, and the Fryderyk Chopin University Hall in Warsaw.
+In 2021, she performed Mozart’s First Violin Concerto as a soloist with the Camerata Bern in Hannover.

-Ms. Bourg is an avid and sought-after chamber musician and has collaborated with several preeminent instrumentalists, including Mitsuko Uchida, Kim Kashkashian, Jorg Widmann, Ida Kavafian and Frans Helmerson, among others.
-She performs regularly with Jupiter Symphony Chamber Players, Orpheus Chamber Orchestra, Music for Food, Chameleon Arts Ensemble, Curtis on Tour and currently serves as the concertmaster of Symphony in C in Philadelphia.
+A sought-after chamber musician, Claire has collaborated with preeminent artists such as Mitsuko Uchida, Kim Kashkashian, Jörg Widmann, Ida Kavafian, and Frans Helmerson.
+She is a regular performer with Musicians from Marlboro, Jupiter Symphony Chamber Players, Orpheus Chamber Orchestra, Music for Food, Chameleon Arts Ensemble, and Curtis on Tour, and previously served as concertmaster of Symphony in C in Philadelphia.

-Claire currently performs on a violin by Zosimo Bergonzi of Cremona, c.
-1770 on generous loan through Guarneri Hall NFP and Darnton & Hersh Fine Violins, Chicago.
+Claire performs on a violin by Zosimo Bergonzi of Cremona, circa 1770, generously on loan through Guarneri Hall NFP and Darnton & Hersh Fine Violins, Chicago.